TheZeller1/fivem-season-switcher-script/README.md

 - ###### summer
 - ###### winter

-## YOU CAN TRANSLATE AND SET THE DEFAULT SEASON IN config.lua
+## YOU CAN TRANSLATE AND SET THE DEFAULT SEASON IN config.lua.
+### THE DEFAULT IS ENGLISH BUT YOU CAN FIND OTHERS IN THE ./CONFIGS/ FOLDER
+### IF YOU WANT TO HELP ME WITH THE TRANSLATION, CONTACT ME!
+THANK YOU!